wang-chen/git/README.md

 ### MacOS
 1. Create a file ".bash_profile" in your home folder, if there is one already, skip this step.

-2. For MacOS Catalina and after:
+2. For MacOS Catalina (MacOS 10.15) and after:

    2.1, Change your default shell from "/bin/zsh" to "/bin/bash" following [this link](https://support.apple.com/en-us/HT208050).